If we want to get the right answers, then we must ask the right questions. Here are a series of good questions to ask to help your relationship grow.

 Grow Your Relationship By Catching Minor Irritations

 I didn’t mean to offend Jenny, but the look on her face let me know I did it again.
-“I’m sorry honey; I’m not upset with you.
+“I’m sorry, honey.
+I’m not upset with you.
 However, I am frustrated with our situation.
-I know my sighs drive you crazy.
-I’m working on it.”
+I know my sighs drive you crazy, and I’m working on it.”

 As a therapist, I spend hours helping kids and adults slow their bodies down by taking big, deep breaths.
 Whenever Jenny brought bad news, letting out a deep sigh was natural.
 The only problem is that to Jenny, my sigh meant, “Jed is upset with me.”
 My sighs became what The Song of Solomon calls “little foxes that spoil the vineyard.”

 They were a tiny irritation that grated on Jenny like sandpaper and drained her love-bank fast.
 My intention wasn’t to offend.
 However, my intentions also didn’t stop Jenny from feeling unloved every time I sighed.
 So I decided I would catch this fox and put an end to this irritation once and for all.

 Ending an ongoing annoyance is an act of love.
 Are there any bad habits you can stop that will draw the two of you closer?
 These next set of conversation starters are good questions to ask if you want to eliminate barriers that get in the way of your bond.